Contact PHA :

 Infection Control in Schools and other childcare settings

-Infection Prevention and Control (IPC) in schools and other healthcare settings is important for a number of reasons.
+Infection Prevention and Control (IPC) in schools and other healthcare settings is important for several reasons.

-IPC is everyone’s responsibility and we all have an important role to play.
-Although infections can be spread easily in schools and childcare settings, the good news is that effective IPC measures can substantially reduce the risk of infection and the transmission of infection.
+IPC is everyone’s responsibility, and we all have an essential role to play.
+Although infections can be spread easily in schools and childcare settings, the good news is that effective IPC measures can substantially reduce the risk of its transmission.

-By following simple IPC procedures, the transmission of infection and the incidence of infectious disease outbreaks can be prevented or reduced in these settings where they can unfortunately be very common where groups of children are in close proximity.
+By following simple IPC procedures, the transmission of infections and outbreaks of infectious diseases can be prevented in these settings.

 ‘Infection prevention and control – best practice advice for nurseries and childcare settings’ (Download here) has been developed by the Public Health Agency (PHA) to provide nurseries and other childcare settings with IPC best practice advice.
-It will provide staff with simple, practical advice on day to day implementation of good IPC practices, as well as specific actions to take in the event of an outbreak of infection.
+It will provide staff with simple, practical guidance on the day-to-day implementation of good IPC practices, as well as specific actions to take in the event of an outbreak of infection.